 Just a few minutes’ walk from the school building is this gate, which is all that remains of the abbey that was founded here in 1156.
 The abbey was dedicated to Saint Cyr, a Christian martyr killed by the Romans in the year 303.

-This text panel on the wall by the old gate explains that the abbey was largely destroyed during the Hundred Years’ War (1337-1453) and the Wars of Religion (1562-1598).
+A text panel on the wall by the old gate explains that the abbey was largely destroyed during the Hundred Years’ War (1337-1453) and the Wars of Religion (1562-1598).
 It was re-built in the 17th century and dedicated to Notre-Dame-des-Anges (Our Lady of the Angels), the patron saint of sailors.
-This might seem strange, since the nearest harbor is nearly 200 km away, but it turns out that in those days there were Venetian-style gondolas on the Grand Canal of the nearby Versailles Palace Gardens, and the gondoliers lived here in the abbey.
+This might seem strange, since the nearest ocean harbor is nearly 200 km away, but it turns out that in those days there were Venetian-style gondolas on the Grand Canal of the nearby Versailles Palace Gardens, and the gondoliers lived here in the abbey.

 Here’s a glance over the wall to see where the abbey used to be located.
 (Location, aerial view and photo on monumentum.fr.)